College of Education and Human Development

 Historically, Temple's College of Education and Human Development has had a significant impact on local and regional practice.
 The College continues to be a large provider of teachers for the School District of Philadelphia and for many suburban districts.
-Many principals and superintendents of the neighboring regions have received their degrees from Temple.
-Many of the school psychologists, counselors, educational researchers, and other education professionals have been prepared at Temple.
+Many principals and superintendents in neighboring regions have received their degrees from Temple.
+Many of their school psychologists, counselors, educational researchers and other education professionals have been prepared at Temple.
 In a very real sense, the College of Education and Human Development has helped to shape the educational direction of the region.
 In addition, recognizing that education occurs both in and out of school, the College has in recent years diversified its programs to provide preparation to those who plan to work with learners across the lifespan not only in schools but also in businesses and community-based organizations.

 Graduate Programs and Certificates